benngermin/epq/replit.md

 ## Recent Changes (January 2025)

+### Fixed Course Title Truncation (July 24, 2025)
+- Changed `truncate` class to `break-words` to allow title text to wrap
+- Increased max width from 30% to 40% for the title container
+- Updated header to use `min-h-[80px]` instead of fixed `h-20` to accommodate wrapped text
+- Added `lineHeight: '1.2'` to improve text spacing when wrapped
+- Applied fix to both question-set-practice.tsx and question-set-practice-optimized.tsx pages

 ### Course Schema Updates (July 24, 2025)
 1. **Updated Course Data Type Schema**:
    - Changed `title` field to `courseNumber` (stores course identifiers like "AIC 300", "CPCU 500")